psm1996/YouData/README.md

 # YouData

-# Topics in demand for YouTube content writers on various categories of educations by Named entity recognition
+# Topics in demand for YouTube content writers on various categories of educations .

-# Search 3 best results upon search query by taking considerations of sentiments analysis,likes,dislikes etc
+# Search 3 best results upon search query by taking considerations of sentiments analysis,likes,dislikes etc.